jpivarski-talks/2020-06-08-uproot-awkward-columnar-hats/README.md

 ## Running everything on your own computer

 This course will not cover installation of the software, but everything can be installed with pip or conda, standard mechanisms for installing Python packages.
 See [requirements.txt](requirements.txt) for a list of pip package names.

+Note that [uproot4](https://github.com/scikit-hep/uproot4) is extremely provisional and its interfaces will likely change.
+Use [version 0.0.8](https://github.com/scikit-hep/uproot4/releases/tag/0.0.8) for compatibility with these notebooks, but a newer version for real work.

 ## Browsing the material online